Alignak-monitoring-contrib/alignak-checks-elasticsearch/README.rst

 **Note:** *this check pack is only an example for checking elasticsearch using the Nagios check_tcp command.
 Please feel free to comment or suggest improvements :)*

-This package uses the `check_elasticsaerch` script from `this project <https://github.com/orthecreedence/check_elasticsearch>`_.
+This package uses the `check_elasticsearch` script from `this project <https://github.com/orthecreedence/check_elasticsearch>`_.
 A version of the script is included to make installation easier but you may refresh when installing...

 Installation